Skip to content

 Capture 10

 It’s a fantastic store.
-The guy who runs this as a Firestone is considered one of the top ecommerce experts in the world.
-And you can see that this store is focused on women’s health and beauty, and they only sell a few products.
+The guy who runs it as a Firestone is considered one of the top e-commerce experts in the world.
+This store is focused on women’s health and beauty, and it only sells a few products.

-That’s incredible; you know, they’re doing almost 20 million dollars a year in sales, and they’re doing it within a very specific niche, with only a few products.
-And by the way, they are white labeling these products.
+That’s incredible.
+You know, they’re making almost 20 million dollars a year in sales within a very specific niche with only a few products.
+And by the way, they are white-labeling these products.

 This is a private label brand, so you know, it’s an example of a good niche with room for scale, growth, and potential and something he could sell eventually.